AmirPasalic/postgres-performance-test/Labs/Lab1.md

 - Executing the queries without indexes applied for most queries runs are much faster for Standard SQL schema.

-- Seems that executing the same queries multiple times does not affect the speed of execution time tremendously.
-The differences are very small.

 - Number of records or recordNumber of 1000 is very small so the performance implication can not be seen compared to the situation where the recordNumber is much higher.
-Regardless of that the affect and the differences between Standard SQL and JOSNB/Document queries are visible.
+Regardless of that the differences between Standard SQL and JOSNB/Document queries are visible.

 - The biggest difference in execution time speed is as for all labs the queries which use '=' operator